Goodmans GDSB04BT60 60W soundbar review

 At 60 watts, you have enough power to notice a difference over TV speakers and the remote has many options to further adjust the sound.
 Whether you use one of the 3 audio modes or simply adjust the bass and treble.

 This Goodmans’ soundbar compares favourably to other brands whose products are more expensive and have fewer features.
-Our score takes these points into considerating and so the Goodmans GDSB04BT60 soundbar scores 9/10.
+Taking all of these points into consideration, the Goodmans GDSB04BT60 soundbar scores 9/10.